 Kelli Jo Ford is the first in her family to graduate from college with an M.F.A. from George Mason University.
-She recently won an Elizabeth George Foundation grant for her fiction, and was awarded a 2012-13 Dobie Paisano Fellowship through the University of Texas and the Texas Institute of Letters.
-This summer she’ll be attending the Indigenous-Writer-in-Residence at the School for Advance Research.
+She is the recipient of an Elizabeth George Foundation grant for her fiction, and was awarded a 2012-2013 Dobie Paisano Fellowship through the University of Texas and the Texas Institute of Letters.
+In 2016, she attended the School for Advance Research as Indigenous-Writer-in-Residence.
 Her stories have appeared in publications such as Virginia Quarterly Review, Forty Stories: New Writing from Harper Perennial, and New Delta Review.

 As a girl in a family of matriarchs, Ford spent hours sitting at the feet of strong women, listening to their stories and conversations well into the night.
 She simply could not get enough of their oral tales spun about life, community and family history.
 Through listening, Kelli learned how to tell a great story with intrigue and excitement.

 Ford has published several short stories, taught writing, tutored writers, written reviews, and served as fiction editor for journals.
 Ford also works as a freelance writer.
 In her writings, she captures the assertive, wise and courageous traits of the Cherokee and Choctaw women from Eastern Oklahoma—how they made their way from their traditional homelands to struggle, prosper, fight, love, lose and discover the best of themselves through it all.